Skip to main content

 Meaningful Opportunity through Learning and Advancement Scholarship

-Mission: A multi-year scholarship opportunity for low-income, first-generation college students (including non-traditional students) from Southwest Colorado for two- to four-year post-secondary education.
-Colorado public school system preferred; other Four Corners institutions may be considered.
+Mission: A multi-year scholarship opportunity for low-income, first-generation college students (including non-traditional students) from La Plata County, Colorado for two- to four-year post-secondary education.
+Students must plan to attend a Colorado public college, university, tech, trade, or vocational school.
+Other local Four Corners institutions may be considered.

-We have a new scholarship opportunity being offered through the Community Foundation serving SW Colorado called the MOLAS Scholarship.
 Applicants must be first-generation college students (neither parent has completed a bachelor’s (or four-year) degree).
 The MOLAS scholarship is need-based for low-income individuals, including non-traditional students, who are rising first year college students.
-The 2024 scholarship winner will be selected from La Plata County.
-In future years, residents of other SW Colorado counties may be eligible.

 Recommendations and referrals from contacts at local schools and nonprofit organizations will rank highly in the selection process.

-• Finalists must be available for an interview in late March — timeline to be determined later.
+• Finalists must be available for an in-person interview the last week of March.

 • Decisions will be announced in early April.

-Please fill out the application below and submit your documents prior to 11:59 PM on March 1, 2024.
+Please fill out the application below and submit your documents prior to 11:59 PM on March 2, 2025.
 We highly recommend you review all the information we are asking for below in order to properly prepare to submit your application.
 PLEASE NOTE — uploaded documents will not save in your draft application, so collect all of your required documents to upload and wait to upload them all at once, right before you are ready to submit.
-We also recommend that you type your answers in a separate document, so that you do not lose any of your progress.
-Once you have all your information ready and you are to submit, copy and paste your answers and upload your attachments all at once and submit.
+We also recommend that you type your answers in a separate document, so that you do not lose any of your progress in the event of a technology issue.
+Once you have all your information ready to submit, copy and paste your answers and upload your attachments all at once and submit.

 Questions?
-Please call Tracy Pope at the Community Foundation at 970-375-5807 x 3.
-Or email her at tracy@swcommunityfoundation.org.
+Please call Rachel Rosenthal at the Community Foundation at 970-375-5807 x 3.
+Or email her at rachel@swcommunityfoundation.org.

 For the essay question you are asked to upload, here are your instructions: